Skilled Nominated Subclass 190 Visa

 - Pass Skills Assessment in an occupation on the relevant Skilled Occupations List

-- Have Competent English or higher (6 minimum in IELTS or holder of approved passports)
+- Have Competent English or higher

 - Meet health and character requirements